Home » Recipes » Cooking Method » One Pot Recipes » Taco Pasta

 • Turn the heat to HIGH and bring everything to a boil.
 Then lower the heat to medium-low, loosely cover the pot, and simmer until the pasta is cooked through (about 12-15 minutes).
 Stir frequently to keep the pasta from sticking to the bottom of the pan.
 If needed, add a little extra broth till pasta is cooked.

-• Stir in shredded cheese and serve immediately!
+• Once the pasta is cooked, immediately remove from the heat.
+Stir in shredded cheese and serve immediately!

 Notes

-• Best served fresh!
-However, you can store leftovers, in an airtight contianer, in the fridge for up to 5 days.
+Storage: This dish is best served fresh!
+However, you can store leftovers, in an airtight container, in the fridge for up to 5 days.
+Add a splash of broth or milk when reheating to help restore creaminess.

 Nutrition